murilopolese/fabulous-flying-machine/README.md

 The front end will be able to communicate with the hardware serial over this nodejs `EventEmitter` instance that should live at `window.serialBus`.

 The events the front end can emit are:
-- `list-ports`: Request the list of available serial ports.
+- `load-ports`: Request the list of available serial ports.
 - `connect`: Connect to serial port.
 Called with a string argument `port`.
 - `disconnect`: Close current connection.
 - `run`: Enters RAW REPL mode, paste content, execute and leaves RAW REPL mode.
 Called with a string argument `code`.